rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 # 4. Repositories

-+ List a repository description
 + List all repositories descriptions
++ List a specific repository description
 + Update a repository
 + Delete a repository